dadoluca/LLM_Agent-Goal_Oriented_API_Alignement/README.md

    ```

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the GNU GPL Version 3 License.
 See the [LICENSE](LICENSE) file for more information.